 If the energy of the photon beam is not sufficient, it will not help by increasing the photon flux.
 The reason being, that an electron may only absorb the energy of a single photon.
 The photon might liberate a tighter bound electron.
 A looser bound electron will fill the vacancy, and the energy difference between the energy levels is emitted as characteristic X-rays.
 Another possibility is that the energy difference is transferred directly to a valence electron, causing its liberation.
 This process is called the Auger effect.

-If you apply Avogadro's number Na, molar mass A and the density of the absorber ρ, you achieve the cross-section per atom for the photo-electric effect.
+The cross-section per atom for the photo-electric effect.